“Take no part in the unfruitful works of darkness, but instead expose them.” Ephesians 5:11 (ESV)

 For the purpose of this website, we have defined these terms:

-b) Credibly accused of sexual abuse / misconduct
+b) Accused of sexual abuse or sexual misconduct.

-Individuals in leadership who knew of abusers within their ranks, and made the decision to:
+Individuals in positions of leadership who were made aware of allegations of abuse within their ranks, and made the decision to:

 a) protect the abuser by letting them remain.